ObaidBuilds/AI-HRMS/INSTALLATION.md

 npm install
 ```

+## _Environment Variables_ :

+- _In the server and client folder, rename the .env.example file to .env:_
+- _Fill in all the required environment variables for proper configuration._

 ## _Initial Project Setup_ :

 - _In the server folder, run the setup command to seed the database with an initial data_